Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets-how.md

 Just a average subscriber count and title is bare basics, but we can do better.
 Let's add some interesting columns.

-1. "authors": seen authors within the fleet.
+1. `authors`: seen authors within the fleet.
 As there can be multiple authors, list all of them.
-2. "large grid %": percentage of how many vehicles are large grid instead of small grid.
+2. `large grid`: percentage of how many vehicles are large grid instead of small grid.
-3. "atmo": percentage of how many vehicles has any atmospheric thruster on it.
+3. `atmo`: percentage of how many vehicles has any atmospheric thruster on it.
-4. "hydro": percentage of how many vehicles has any hydrogen thruster on it.
+4. `hydro`: percentage of how many vehicles has any hydrogen thruster on it.
-5. "ion": percentage of how many vehicles has any ion thruster on it.
+5. `ion`: percentage of how many vehicles has any ion thruster on it.
-6. "wheel": percentage of how many vehicles has any wheel suspension on it.
+6. `wheel`: percentage of how many vehicles has any wheel suspension on it.
-7. "updated": average updated date of vehicles.
+7. `updated`: average updated date of vehicles.
+8. `dlc`: percentage of how many vehicles are using DLCs.
+9. `script`: percentage of how many vehicles are using programming blocks.

-You can see the final query [here on Github](https://github.com/Akuukis/sepraisal/tree/master/workspaces/app/static/articles/fleets/mongo.js#L79-L138).
+You can see the final query [here on Github](https://github.com/Akuukis/sepraisal/tree/master/workspaces/app/static/articles/fleets/mongo.js#L93-L161).

 [**See results here**](./fleets).